Bauter/SequelizedBurger/README.md

 ##### NOTE:

--Pay close attention to how '@handlebars/allow-prototype-access' is used in this file.
-The purpose of this is to avoid any 'sequelized' errors cause by defiening new properties of an object. for more information on this error please see (https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access).
+1. Pay close attention to how '@handlebars/allow-prototype-access' is used in this file.
+The purpose of this is to avoid any 'sequelized' errors cause by defining new properties of an object. for more information on this error please see (https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access).

+2. When defining PORT, "8080" works on localhost, but if you plan on making use of an application like "Heroku" use "process.env.PORT || 8080".
+This will give Heroku the ability to make use of their own environment.

+3. If you plan on writing your OWN CSS, or JS files you will need to insert "app.use(express.static('public'));".
+This will avoid a "MIME" error in which the files are being interpreted as HTML/text opposed to script/styling. ("app/public") refers to the location in the project folder in which these add. files are located in.

 ### Config.json